UmerHA/UmerHA.github.io/_essays/2024-06-12-you-should-organize-a-street-festival.md

 I think you will benefit the most.
 You will have fun and meet a lot of new people.
 Your agency will get a large boost (You, yes, you, organized a Street Festival.
 You can do anything!).

-On top of that, you will get social credibility for any events you might want to in the future.
+On top of that, you will get social credibility for any events you might want to do in the future.
 Need to borrow a tent or some tables?
 Your local shops know you now and will be more likely to lend them to you.

 And lastly, you will make connections with local civic society.
 Maybe you had asked the city or local political parties to borrow toys for the kids.
 Now they know you.